 Interestingly, when he first was created by Siegel and Schuster, the Last Son of Krypton couldn’t fly but was able to “leap tall buildings in a single bound.”

 Trivia: Superman can be seen somewhere in every episode of the television show, Seinfeld.

 3. The S on his chest doesn’t only stand for Superman

 The explanation for Superman’s symbol has changed a few times.
-Most mistake the symbol on Superman’s chest to be the S which stands for Superman, but it’s also his Kryptonian family crest (the house of El), as seen on his ship, blanket and Jor-el’s clothing.
+Most people mistake the symbol on Superman’s chest to be the S which stands for Superman, but it’s also his Kryptonian family crest (the house of El), as seen on his ship, blanket, and Jor-el’s clothing.
 It is also a symbol which means “hope”, as indicated in the Superman: Birthright comic series.
 Flipping the symbol upside down strangely results in the Kryptonian symbol for “resurrection”.
 The S was also used as a shield in a few interpretations.
 It also inspired reporter Lois Lane to call him Superman.
 It also pays homage to his two creators Jerry Siegal and Joe Shuster.